 Under section 17, the Minister may order the Agency not to conduct an impact assessment for a designated project, effectively terminating the required regulatory approval process.
-Since this mechanism prohibits the designated project from undergoing the required regulatory approval process, its repeated use may significantly tarnish proponents' views on the favourability of the investment climate in Canada.
+Since this process, its repeated use may significantly tarnish proponents' views on the favourability of the investment climate in Canada.
 In contrast, under section 16, the Agency can effectively determine (subject to the Minister's decision) that a designated project will not be assessed under the Act and the project is permitted to proceed, effectively bypassing the impact assessment process.
 If section 16 is repeatedly used to advance contentious designated projects, this mechanism may undermine the public trust in the Act.